Hiype/hiype-photoshoot/README.md

 ![Photoshoot](https://i.imgur.com/VCN54oD.png)

-From there you can change between cameras that you have set up in config.lua file and take a screenshot without any hud elements in the way.
+From there you can change camera settings in the menu.